stnolting/neo430/README.md

 source; if not, download it from https://www.gnu.org/licenses/lgpl-3.0.en.html

-"MSP430" is a trademark of Texas Instruments Corporation.
+"MSP430" and "Code Composer Studio" are trademarks of Texas Instruments Corporation.

 "Windows" is a trademark of Microsoft Corporation.